-- Have graduated with an associate degree, 2-year diploma, or other relevant educational prerequisite which provides 60 transferable academic credits in a range of disciplines. - o The application consists of the following: - · Personal details; - Written statements by the prospective student of reasons for seeking admission; - Official Transcripts from the applicant's post-secondary institution of study.
+- Have graduated with an associate degree, 2-year diploma, or other relevant educational prerequisite which provides 57-60 transferable academic credits in a range of disciplines.
+Students will be required to enrol in WHDM 306 Applied Research unless they have achieved course equivalency. - o The application consists of the following: - Personal details: - Written statements by the prospective student of reasons for seeking admission; - Official Transcripts from the applicant's post-secondary institution of study.